Why I think Calcium Hydroxide

 those ways described above.
 It should not be left for more

-than 6 weeks, however, because it gradually dissolves out and that
+than 6 weeks, however, because it gradually begins to dissolve out and that

 would just create space for fluid and bacteria to collect again.